Relativistic corrections to $\psi(nS)\to\rho\pi$ exclusive decays and their role in the understanding of the $\rho\pi$-puzzle: Relativistic corrections to decays

-Potentially this analysis can also be applied for other meson decays.
+The considered analysis can also be applied for other decays channels $J/\psi\to VP$.
 The good feature of the collinear factorisation is that the hadronic nonperturbative content is described in terms of universal process independent LCDAs.
 Many of these functions were already studied in the literature.
 Even if the hard kernels are the same the differences in the models for LCDAs can affect the numerical balance and change the value $Q_{hh'}$.

 Consider, for example, the decay of S-wave charmonia into $\gamma\pi^{0}$ final state.
 In this case the decay amplitude is described by the same diagrams as in Fig.\ref{diagrams}(a) but with the photon LCDAs instead of $\rho$-meson.
 These diagrams describe the photon as a hadron, i.e. such contributions are sensitive to the nonperturbative components of the photon wave function.
+Such contribution can provide a sizeable impact, see e.g. discussion in Ref.\cite{Ball:2002ps}.
+We will refer to this contribution as hadronic one.

-The contribution with the perturbative photon coupling appear from the diagrams Fig.\ref{diagrams}(b) only and therefore they are suppressed by electromagnetic coupling $\alpha$ or by additional QCD coupling $\alpha_{s}$.
-In such situation the contributions with nonperturbative photon can provide a sizeable impact, see e.g. discussion in Ref.\cite{Ball:2002ps}.
+The contribution with the perturbative photon coupling appear from the diagrams Fig.\ref{diagrams}(b) only and therefore they are suppressed by electromagnetic coupling $\alpha$, which approximately scales as $\alpha^3_{s}$.
+We will call this contribution electromagnetic.
+On the other hand the hadronic contribution is suppressed as $\Lambda^2/m^2_c$ comparing to electromagnetic one.
+As a result both contributions can give a comparable numerical effect.

-The data for the branching fractions $\psi(n)\to \gamma\pi $ are known \cite{Workman:2022ynf}
+The data for the branching fractions $\psi(nS)\to \gamma\pi $ are known \cite{Workman:2022ynf}

 which yields